felipeary91/Low-Pass-Filter-using-Rectangular-Window/README.md

 ```

 In order to test the time response of the filter you need to create the mex function in MATLAB using the command `mex -R2018a FIR_LP_Rectangular.c`.
-When calling the function you need to do it as follows:
+When calling the function you need to do it passing the parameters shown below:

 ```hs
 FIR_LP_Rectangular(input_signal, filter_order, cutoff_frequency, sampling_frequency);